kemar-christie/Iris-Classifier-API/README.md

 <br>

 ## 📝 Description
 A simple and fast REST API built with FastAPI that predicts the species of an Iris flower using a trained machine learning model.
 This project uses the classic Iris dataset and demonstrates how to serve a scikit-learn model through a production-ready API.
+The Iris dataset consists of 150 samples of iris flowers from three different species: Setosa, Versicolor, and Virginica.
+Each sample includes four features: sepal length, sepal width, petal length, and petal width.

 <br>